 The Car Connection Buick Cascada Overview

-The Buick Cascada is a Euro-style four-seat soft-top convertible that was new for the 2016 model year.
+The Buick Cascada is a four-seat convertible that was new for 2016 and has remained relatively unchanged since.

 With direct competitors such as the Chrysler 200 and Sebring, Volvo C70, Volkswagen Eos and Toyota Solara out of production, the nearly mid-size Cascada has this small niche mostly to itself.
 The Cascada is the only affordable, comfort-oriented convertible available as other four-seat convertibles on the market like the Ford Mustang, Chevrolet Camaro, and BMW 2-Series are smaller, sportier and/or more luxurious.

 MORE: Read our 2019 Buick Cascada review

 The Buick Cascada indirectly competes with the Audi A3 Cabriolet, BMW 2-Series, Mini Cooper Convertible, and even Ford's open-top Mustang.

 The Cascada is powered by a 200-horsepower, 1.6-liter turbo-4.
 The engine is paired exclusively with a 6-speed automatic transmission.
 According to the EPA, the Cascada is rated at 21 mpg city, 29 highway, 24 combined, putting it in the middle of the pack compared to other convertibles such as the Mini, BMW and Volkswagen.